 Whether you're managing it, pitching it or making it, music has its fair share of challenges.
 In the midst of the ups and downs sync licensing has emerged as the most lucrative part of the business.
-We are constantly hearing songs in TV shows, Films, Commercials, Video Games and Trailers but how does it happen so frequently and how can you get your songs licensed into the multitude of productions being made these days?
+The big question is how can you get your songs licensed into the multitude of productions being made these days?

 Perfect Preparation Prevents Piss Poor Performance

 Let's have a closer look at the above statement – It all begins with a great track but what else needs to be done before trying to get sync deals?
 It doesn't matter the size of the catalog you're working with or what position you hold, all that matters is that you have worked out the WHO, WHY, WHAT, HOW and WHEN.
 If you take the time to answer all of these then you're heading in the right direction.

 The WHO can be ticked off pretty quickly with a world class contact database of music supervisors.
 An up-to-date 2021/2022 music supervisor contact list is the life blood of any person wanting to get in the sync game.
 Knowing which music supervisor works on which show or brand is imperative.
 Having access to the world's leading music supervisor directory is going to give you a head start.

 When you work out WHY you are reaching out to someone, it allows you to create a personalized and tailored email / phone pitch that will allow you start a working relationship.
 Presenting the right kind of music will always increase the chances of getting your music heard.
 Start by doing simple things like watching and listening to TV shows that you want to pitch to or listening to the songs/music that brands are using in their commercials.
 There are some great sites that can tell you the songs that are placed in TV shows such as tunefind, what-song or Spotify.
 Adtunes is also a great resource to find out music in commercials and movie trailers.